subhaminion/github-gardener-stealth-mode/README.md

 			Thank you for supporting me pursuing my dream of becoming an indie maker

-			Please, make sure to find me and even DM me on Twitter @alexsideris_ or in the chatbox at github-gardener.com
+			Please, make sure to find me and even DM me on Twitter @alexsideris_ or in the chatbox at githubgardener.co

 			Alex